cdapio/cdap/cdap-docs/reference-manual/source/faq.rst

 .. rubric:: What Version of Java SDK is Required by CDAP?

-The latest version of the JDK or JRE version 7 (JDK/JRE 1.7) must be installed in your environment; we recommend the Oracle JDK.
+The latest version of the JDK or JRE version 7 or version 8 must be installed in your environment; we recommend the Oracle JDK.

 .. rubric:: What Version of Node.JS is Required by CDAP?